 Get Legal Assistance for Hiring Discrimination

 If you are uncomfortable by questions asked during the interview and suspect an employer did not hire you due to discrimination, we can help.
 At McOmber McOmber & Luber, we take a proactive approach to each and every legal issue our clients face.
-Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.